dieperdev/universal-tracker-docker/README.md

 ## Things to note
 When running your custom (or prebuilt) grab container, you should change all mentions of `legacy-api.arpa.li` and `tracker.archiveteam.org` (including but not limited to `pipeline.py` and `*.lua`) to the name of the tracker service in `docker-compose.yml`.
 Not changing this could mess with the data on the real tracker and get you banned.

+The open source universal-tracker does not support backfeed and multi-item claiming.
+To disable multi-item claiming (so you can test a -grab project locally), do the following to your `pipeline.py`.
+The telegram-grab is used as an example:
+Reference: [lines 352-354](https://github.com/ArchiveTeam/telegram-grab/blob/master/pipeline.py#L352-L354) of the `pipeline.py` script from [telegram-grab](https://github.com/ArchiveTeam/telegram-grab)
+1. Remove `multi={}/` from the `GetItemFromTracker` function (leave the trailing slash `/`)
+2. Remove `, MULTI_ITEM_SIZE` from the `GetItemFromTracker` function (no trailing comma `,` should be left in the `format` function)

+Backfeed functions will refuse to work (not implemented in the open source universal-tracker) and 404 errors will be shown in the tracker when backfeed requests are received.

 ## Running this project
 *If you have docker compose v1 (`docker-compose`), use that instead of `docker compose` (docker compose v2).
 Compose v1 compatibility has not been tested, so [YMMV](https://en.wiktionary.org/wiki/YMMV).*